tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/Supplemental/StudentGuide.md

 <details>
 <summary>What are evaluation metrics used for?</summary><br>

 Evaluation metrics are calculations used to assess the value of trades.
 Used in conjunction with your trading algorithms, they can be used to analyze it's performance and plan for needed adjustments.
-In class we cover the following evluation metrics:
+In class we cover the following evaluation metrics:

 - **Cumulative Return:** the total/aggregated amount of gains and losses for an investment.
-Cumulative return is measured across time and not for a given time period.
+Cumulative return is typically measured over an extended time period.

-- **Annual Return:** a time-weighted annual percentage representing the return on an investment over a period of time.
+- **Annual Return:** a time-weighted annual percentage representing the return on an investment over a year.

 - **Annual Volatility:** the annualized degree of variation in trading prices over time.
+Volatility is measured by standard deviation.

-- **Sharpe Ratio:** The return of investment compared to its risk, measured by the difference between the return on investment and the risk-free return.
+- **Sharpe Ratio:** The return on an investment compared to its risk.
+Measured by the difference between the return on investment and the risk-free return, all divided by standard deviation.
+Is often used as an annual performance measure, but can be measured over any period of time.

-- **Downside Deviation/Return:** The measure of risk for returns that are below the minimum acceptable return.
+- **Downside Deviation/Return:** The measure of risk for returns that are below the minimum acceptable return (usually below zero, or negative).

-- **Sortino Ratio:** The quotient of harmful volatility and overall volatility.
-The Sortino ratio focuses on downside deviation rather than the standard deviation.
+- **Sortino Ratio:** The ratio of investment return to harmful volatility.
+Similar to Sharpe Ratio, but instead focuses on downside deviation rather than the standard deviation.

 A cheat sheet to these calculations can be seen [here.](EvaluationsCalculationGuide.md)